Brainchip-Inc/akida_examples/doc/user_guide/akida_models.rst

 Layer Blocks
 ------------

-In Keras, it is very common for activations or other functions to be defined along with the processing layer, e.g.:
+In TF-Keras, it is very common for activations or other functions to be defined along with the processing layer, e.g.:

 .. code-block:: python